nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-09-07-tfs-event-handler-in-net-3-5-part-2/index.md

 resourceType: blog
 slug: tfs-event-handler-in-net-3-5-part-2
 aliases:
   - /blog/tfs-event-handler-in-net-3-5-part-2
 tags:
   - code
   - ml
   - service-oriented-architecture
   - tfs-event-handler
   - tools
   - wcf
 categories:
   - code-and-complexity
   - me
-coverImage: metro-binary-vb-128-link-1-1.png
+preview: metro-binary-vb-128-link-1-1.png
 ---

 I have decided to have a little go at creating a Team Foundation Server Event Handler in .NET 3.5 that is resilient and scaleable.
 I will be using as many of the features of Team Suit as I can, but bear with me as there are a few things that are new to me.